By Shubhodip Chakraborty

 US Microsoft Case

-“It is a longstanding topic of debate in economic and legal circles: how to marry the innovation bride and the competition groom”12
+“It is a longstanding topic of debate in economic and legal circles: how to marry the innovation bride and the competition groom”

-Judgement was given that Microsoft had altered its dominant position and by this it wanted to crush other operating systems and it said that Microsoft had committed monopolization, and tying in violation of section 1 and 2 of the Sherman Anti-Trust Act.
+Judgment was given that Microsoft had altered its dominant position and by this, it wanted to crush other operating systems and it said that Microsoft had committed monopolization, and tying in violation of section 1 and 2 of the Sherman Anti-Trust Act.

-Microsoft had appealed this decision and judgement was given that Microsoft would have to be broken into two different components, one for the browser and the other for the operating system.14
+Microsoft had appealed this decision and judgment was given that Microsoft would have to be broken into two different components, one for the browser and the other for the operating system.

 1. Aamir Khan Production vs The Director General, 2010 (112) Bom L R 3778.